Mister M (character): Decimation/The 198

 After the events of M-Day, Mr. M was one of the few individuals unaffected.
 He visited his hospitalized friend Hanna, who was growing insane due to all of the bugs that had begun to attack her when she lost her mutant power, and helped to heal her mind.
 At her suggestion, he decides to head to the Xavier Institute on foot.

 When he arrives at the encampment around the Institute, he passes through the walls surrounding the school, and the Sentinels attack him.
 He effortlessly brushes them off, explaining that the giant robot almost stepped on a very rare caterpillar.
 Cyclops suggests he "must really love caterpillars" and Mister M replies "Not really...
 I like butterflies".
-Other displays of his power in the 198 camp were: creating a small pterodactyl and evolving it into butterflies, restoring the hair of Lorelei that had been cut off by angry Purity members, and creating force fields to stop the fighting between Fever Pitch, Sack, Erg and the Sentinels.
+Other displays of his power in the 198 camp were: creating a small pterodactyl and evolving it into butterflies, restoring the hair of Lorelei Travis that had been cut off by angry Purity members, and creating force fields to stop the fighting between Fever Pitch, Sack, Erg, and the Sentinels.
 The members of the X-Men are very leery about the intentions of Mr. M and the concern over his god-like abilities.
 It is suggested by an agent of O.N.E. that he is an Omega-level mutant.
-He then begins a relationship with the girl Lorelei and when the true purpose of the "tracking" chips is revealed he removes them from all the mutants that were implanted, he then declares he is leaving for a new sanctuary and any are welcome to follow.
+He then begins a relationship with Lorelei.
+When the true purpose of the "tracking" chips is revealed, he removes them from all the mutants that were implanted, then declares that he is leaving for a new sanctuary and that any are welcome to follow.
 The face in Johnny Dee's chest declares him a threat that must be eliminated.
-Mr. M leads his followers to an island which they reach by walking across the water, when the X-Men show up to try and talk them into returning, Cyclops is attacked by a mind controlled Erg and when he retaliates Mr. M declares he shall protect his followers.
+Mr. M leads his followers to an island which they reach by walking across the water, when the X-Men show up to try and talk them into returning, Cyclops is attacked by a mind-controlled Erg, and when he retaliates, Mr. M declares he shall protect his followers.